 MCT oil seems to have an impact on body fat reduction and, when included as part of a healthy, balanced diet, may help you lose weight or maintain a healthy weight.
 Some research also suggests that MCTs can help to prevent long-term weight gain because of their positive impact on metabolism.

-In the same study suggesting that MCTs can act as thermogenics (fat burners), researchers also discovered that they can help prevent the development of metabolic syndrome, the name given to a cluster of disorders that greatly increase the risk of heart disease.
+In the same study suggesting that MCTs can act as thermogenics (fat burners), researchers also discovered that they might help prevent the development of metabolic syndrome, the name given to a cluster of disorders that greatly increase the risk of heart disease.
 This effect may be partly due to the anti-inflammatory properties of MCT oil.

-3. Good for gut function
+3. Gut function

 There has been introductory research on the benefits of healthy fats, particularly MCTs, on Alzheimer’s disease.
-And while these studies are in their infancy, there is some evidence that the MCTs in coconut oil can help improve memory problems, including Alzheimer’s, in older adults.
+And while these studies are in their infancy, there is some evidence that the MCTs in coconut oil might help improve memory problems, including Alzheimer’s, in older adults.

-5. Antiviral + Antibacterial + Antifungal
+5. Antiviral + antibacterial + antifungal

 Ever heard of antibiotic resistance?
 According to the World Health Organization (WHO), “it is an increasingly serious threat to global health that requires action across all government sectors and society.”

-6. Withstands high-heat cooking
+6. Withstands high-temperature cooking